Healthcare in Cyprus

 A Comprehensive and Accessible Care to All Citizens

-Healthcare in Cyprus is a multifaceted system that blends both public and private sectors, offering residents and visitors access to a variety of medical services.
-This Mediterranean island nation has made significant strides in healthcare over the past decades, aiming to provide comprehensive and accessible care to all citizens.
+Cyprus has a healthcare system that combines public and private sectors.
+It offers residents and visitors access to various medical services.
+Over the years, Cyprus has made significant progress in healthcare.
+The goal is to provide comprehensive and accessible care to all citizens.

 Public Healthcare System

-Cyprus’s public healthcare system has undergone a major transformation with the introduction of the General Healthcare System (GHS) in June 2019.
-Before the GHS, healthcare in Cyprus was characterized by a fragmented system, with public hospitals underfunded and under-resourced, and a private sector that offered better services but at a higher cost.
+Cyprus introduced the General Healthcare System (GHS) in June 2019.
+Before the GHS, the public healthcare system was fragmented.
+Public hospitals faced underfunding and resource shortages.
+The private sector offered better services but at higher costs.

-The GHS, locally known as GeSY, aims to unify the healthcare system, providing universal coverage to all residents, regardless of income, employment status, or pre-existing conditions.
-This system is funded through
+The GHS, known locally as GeSY, aims to unify healthcare.
+It provides universal coverage to all residents, regardless of income, employment, or pre-existing conditions.
+The system is funded by contributions from employees, employers, and the state.
+Patients can choose their GP, specialist, and

 HEALTHCARE IN CYPRUS 3A

-Public hospitals and clinics provide a wide range of services, including general medicine, specialized treatments, surgeries, and emergency care.
-Despite the improvements brought by the GHS, challenges remain, such as long waiting times for certain procedures and the need for continuous improvements in the quality of care.
+Public hospitals and clinics offer general medicine, specialized treatments, surgeries, and emergency care.
+Despite improvements, challenges remain.
+These include long waiting times and the need for better quality care.

 HEALTHCARE 2